Certifying Knowledge Comprehension in LLMs: Knowledge Graph and Query Generation

 \begin{itemize} \item The correct answer: The last entity in the generated path. \item Other entities in the path. \item Related entities: Entities that share some edge with nodes in the path but are not part of the path. \item Distractors: A distractor is a node in the knowledge graph $\kg$ that shares a relation with a node in the path, mirroring the relation that continues the path, but the distractor is not itself part of the path.
 For a formal definition, refer to Definition~\ref{def:distractor}.
 These are only included in the options in the distractor setting. \end{itemize}

 The process of generating answer options is detailed in Algorithm~\ref{alg:gen_answer_options}.
-In the algorithm, we sample answer options from the set described above so we are basically sampling from the nodes as in the probabilistic program specifiction line 12 ~\ref{alg:prob_prog_spec}.
+In the algorithm, we sample answer options from the set described above.
 The answer option algorithm assumes that distractors are input in a list according to the order of preference.
+Another important note is that for primeKG, we try to ensure that all options are of the same type as the correct answer to prevent the LLM from easily eliminating wrong options.